-The compilation of a feed budget is a time consuming exercise but is well worth the effort.
-Use of a computer can complete the large number of calculations very quickly and reduce the time input required.
+The compilation of a feed budget is time consuming but well worth the effort.
+A computer can complete the large number of calculations very quickly and reduce the time input required.
 Whether you do it manually or use a computer it is important you consult an expert, particularly when starting off.